Police disrupt plot in Australia to 'bring down an airplane'

-CANBERRA, Australia (AP) — Police disrupted a terrorist plot to bring down an airplane and arrested four men on Saturday in raids on homes in several Sydney suburbs, the prime minister said on Sunday.
+CANBERRA, Australia (AP) — Australian police disrupted a plot to bring down an airplane and arrested four men in raids on homes in several Sydney suburbs, the prime minister said Sunday.

-Prime Minister Malcolm Turnbull said security had been increased at Sydney Airport since Thursday because of the plot.
-The increased security measures had been extended to all major international and domestic terminals around Australia overnight.
+Prime Minister Malcolm Turnbull said that security has been increased at Sydney Airport since Thursday because of the plot.
+The increased security measures also were extended to all major international and domestic terminals around Australia overnight.

 "I can report last night that there has been a major joint counterterrorism operation to disrupt a terrorist plot to bring down an airplane," Turnbull told reporters.
 "The operation is continuing."

-Australian Federal Police Commissioner Andrew Colivn said details were scant on the specifics of the attack, the location and timing.
+Australian Federal Police Commissioner Andrew Colvin said details were scant on the specifics of the attack, the location and timing.

+Seven Network television reported that 40 riot squad officers wearing gas masks stormed an inner-Sydney house before an explosives team found a suspicious device.
+Colvin declined to say whether a fully equipped improvised explosive device had been found at that address.

+None of the four suspects arrested in five raids had been charged, Colvin said.
+He would not discuss what charges they might face.
+None of the arrested men worked in the airport industry, Colvin said.

-Justice Minister Michael Keenan said the plot was the 13th significant threat disrupted by police since Australia's terrorist threat level was elevated in 2014.
+The plot was the 13th significant threat disrupted by police since Australia's terrorist threat level was elevated in 2014, Justice Minister Michael Keenan said.
 Five plots have been executed.

 "The primary threat to Australia still remains lone actors, but the events overnight remind us that there is still the ability for people to have sophisticated plots and sophisticated attacks still remain a real threat," Keenan said."
 In light of this information, it's very important that everyone in Australia remains vigilant."